NSSAC/xactor/docs/source/index.rst

 XActor depends on mpi4py which requires a MPI implementation and compiler tools be installed on the system.

-Installing Open MPI and mpi4py inside a conda environment .........................................................
+Installing MPICH and mpi4py inside a conda environment .........................................................

 To create a new virtual environment with conda,